 Track of day 2 hike

 On the third day we hiked from the Shira 1 Camp at 3,508 m (11,509 ft) altitude to the Moir Hut Camp at 4,166 m (13,668 ft) altitude over a distance of 9.8 km (6.1 miles) in 3 hours.
 That afternoon I had a bit of a problem with the altitude.
 I couldn't eat or drink anything and I threw up once.
 I was very concerned (and felt lousy), but my guide said that this happens to most people at around 4,000 m (13,100 ft) altitude, I would be OK after a night's sleep.
-And indeed, the next morning I felt fine and never had any problems related with the altitude, except restless sleep at the highest camp.
+And indeed, the next morning I felt fine and never had any further problems related to the altitude, except restless sleep at the highest camp.
 That afternoon it rained briefly.
-The next morning there was a lot of new show on Kilimanjaro.
+The next morning there was a lot of new snow on Kilimanjaro.

 Track of day 3 hike

 The next two days were spent at about the same altitude to acclimatize myself to the altitude, hiking clockwise around Kilimanjaro.
 On day four we hiked from Moir Hut at 4,166 m (13,668 ft) altitude up to a ridge at 4,300 m (14,110 ft) altitude, then back down to the Pofu Camp at 4,040 m (13,250 ft) altitude, a distance of 9.3 km (5.8 miles) in 3 hours 40 minutes.
 It is a scenic hike with Kilimanjaro on the right and the lowlands of Kenya on the left, with the Rift Valley mountains in the distance.

 Track of day 4 hike